How resentment affects a relationship

 How does resentment show up in the relationship?

 Sometimes resentment doesn’t present itself as negative thoughts towards your partner but instead a mistrust towards them that is driven by repeated past incidents.
 The overall nature of your feelings towards your partner is like the balance scale has tipped and it is not in your favour.
-Your partner or their actions have put you in a position that you do not feel comfortable being in or find unjust or unsatisfying.
+Your partner or their actions have put you in a position that you do not feel comfortable being in or find unjust.

 How does resentment build?